 Level Premium Payments For Whole Life

-Premium payments in a whole life insurance policy are level (will never rise during the life of a policy), but an owner may have the option of paying additional premium into the policy in order to build cash value faster.
+Premium payments in a whole life insurance policy are level (will never rise during the life of a policy), but an owner may have the option of paying an additional premium into the policy in order to build cash value faster.
 Making additional payments may even enable the owner to stop making premium payments into the policy altogether at some point, and the policy will continue to remain in force.
 Some policies can even be designed to be “paid up” after a set period of years, ie 5, 10, or 20 years.
-This will ensure an owner can stop making payments after the paid up period ends, and the policy will remain in force, and continue to accumulate additional cash value, until the insured dies.
+This will ensure an owner can stop making payments after the paid-up period ends, and the policy will remain in force, and continue to accumulate additional cash value, until the insured dies.

 Because premium payments are always level, it means that premium payments can be relatively inexpensive late in an insured’s life.
 This makes whole life insurance attractive for people who want to provide life insurance benefits to their beneficiaries no matter what age they may pass away.
 While term life insurance will not pay a benefit if the insured outlives the guaranteed period, with a whole life insurance policy an insured can not outlive the payout period of a policy.

 Whole life insurance policies also have a cash surrender value, meaning the policy itself builds value over time.
 If the policy is surrendered during the life of the contract the owner will receive the sum of the cash surrender value, even though the insured is not deceased.

 Loans can also be taken by the owner for any reason from the cash surrender value tax-free, and the value can be used to pay premiums if an owner misses payments.
 This feature can make whole life insurance an attractive savings and investment tool for many people.